alexeilebedev/openacr/txt/exe/apm/README.md

 #### -remove -- Remove specified package
 <a href="#-remove"></a>

+The specified package and all dependent packages are removed.
+This results in a git diff which then must be committed.

 #### -origin -- Upstream URL of new package
 <a href="#-origin"></a>

+This option must be specified with `-install`.
+But it can also be used to override package's `origin` attribute when invoked with `-diff`, `-push`, or `-update`.

 #### -ref -- (with -create) Gitref or branch to fetch
 <a href="#-ref"></a>